 It sounds like the judge agreed with this objection and indicated that the deal might work if authors needed to opt-in rather than opt-out.
 Under an opt-in system, authors could opt-in to a competitor's service as well as Google's.
 Alternatively, Google could try to get copyright law changed so that their opt-out system would be allowed by law (and competitors could set up similar systems without facing infringement lawsuits).

-http://html5labs.interoperabilitybridges.com/prototypes/available-for-download/websockets.
+The approach the IE team has started taking for unstable standards is to release prototypes independently of the main browser.
+For example, the websockets prototype is here: http://html5labs.interoperabilitybridges.com/prototypes/available-for-download/websockets.
 My understanding is that there have been breaking changes in the websockets protocol spec fairly recently (to resolve security issues), so shipping an implementation for widespread use isn't a good idea until the spec stabilizes.

 The 30% is the cut that Microsoft takes from every app on the WP7 marketplace (same as Apple does with their app store).
 Employees get the same 70% that third party developers get.

 The people I work with had the opposite reaction from what you suggest.
 The policy removed the uncertainty around moonlighting in this case and encouraged people to start developing apps.
 I don't think this would have been against policy in any case, but most employees aren't going to spend the time talking to their manager, legal, and HR just to get approval to release a $0.99 app.